-These scribe lines will be used as visual references for setup, so you only have to transfer them onto one end of the workpiece.
+Transfer the lines with a sharp pencil or marking knife, these lines will be used as visual references for setup, so you only have to transfer them onto one end of the workpiece.

 Change to a spiral up-cut bit.
 Most dovetail operations use the 1/4" or 3/8" straight spiral up-cut bit for the pins.
-When using the 1/2" dovetail bit provided with the machine for the tails, we recommend cutting the pins with the 3/8" spiral bit and a 10mm guide bearing.
+When using the 1/2" dovetail bit provided with the machine for tails, we recommend cutting the pins with the 3/8" spiral bit and a 10mm guide bearing.

-With the pins board with scribe lines clamped to the table, place the 10mm guide bearing on one of the sloped sides of the templates.
+With the scribed pins board clamped to the table, place the 10mm guide bearing on one of the sloped sides of the templates.
 With the bit barely touching the end of your workpiece, slide the template holder up and down and notice how the relationship between the edge of the router bit and the transferred line on the end of the workpiece changes depending on the height of the template holder.